Talking to Your Adult Children About Retirement

 These conversations often occur as roles shift within families.
 While your children were once young and in need of your care and protection, they’re now adults with their own lives and their own choices – they might even be the ones who want to take care of you.
 Communication at this point in your life and your child’s life can take on great complexity, but it can bring deep contentment and mutual fulfillment if nurtured well.

-Even adult children can have a difficult time accepting that their parents are entering a new chapter, and this is your chance to show them all of the options you have, and what you look forward to next.
+Even adult children can have a difficult time accepting that their parents are entering a new chapter, and this is your chance to show them all of the options you have, including independent living in a retirement community, and what you look forward to next.
 Here are some tips to talk with your adult children about some of the decisions you face during retirement.

 Talking to Adult Children about Finances